Eric P. Baumer

 Research and Teaching Interests

 My research and teaching interests fall within the areas of criminology, communities and urban sociology, the sociology of law, and social demography.
-I am especially interested in assessing temporal and spatial variation in levels of crime, the mobilization of law, and the application of legal sanctions.
+I am especially interested in assessing social change and spatial variation in levels of crime and victimization, the mobilization of law, and the application of legal sanctions.

-I have two active research programs, both of which are supported by multiple entities, including the College of the Liberal Arts, the Criminal Justice Research Center, and the Population Research Institute at Penn State, and external funding from the National Science Foundation and the National Institute of Justice.
+I have two ongoing research programs that are supported by multiple entities, including the College of the Liberal Arts, the Criminal Justice Research Center, and the Population Research Institute at Penn State, and external funding from the National Science Foundation and the National Institute of Justice.

 This research program explores the substantial long- and short-term changes in crime in America and elsewhere.
 Building on a blueprint for future research on crime trends I published with colleagues in the Annual Review of Criminology, my most recent papers on this theme have included: (1) a 2021 study published in Criminology, which suggests that the large reduction in youth offending prevalence in America observed since the early 1990s was significantly associated with a decrease in unstructured socializing and alcohol consumption and, to a lesser extent, with a decrease in youth preferences for risky activities; and (2) a 2022 study published in The Sociological Quarterly, which examines the impact of recent shifts in the spatial clustering of poverty in America on homicide trends.
 I am currently working on a new paper that implements multi-level data on youth social change to further examine the reductions in offending that occurred during the 1990s and 2000s as well as more recent changes in youth offending associated with the volatile events of 2020.